List of built-in macOS apps: Console

-Console is a log viewer developed by Apple Inc. and included with macOS.
+Console is a log viewer developed by Apple and included with macOS.
 It allows users to search through all of the system's logged messages, and can alert the user when certain types of messages are logged.
 The Console is generally used for troubleshooting when there is a problem with the computer. macOS itself, as well as any applications that are used, send a constant stream of messages to the system in the form of log files.
 The console allows users to read the system logs, help find certain ones, monitor them, and filter their contents.

 Clicking on "Show Log List" in the toolbar will bring up the Log List.
 The Log List opens a sidebar which shows all of the different logs that the system maintains.
 This list helps in viewing the many different logs maintained in various parts of the system by bringing them all together to one place.
 By clicking on a particular log category, all of the logs will be shown.

 The System Log Queries contains all of the logs that have to do with the entire system.
 This includes system logs as well as individual application logs.

 Selecting All Messages gives a live look at your computer's activities, updated live.
 This includes all activities from both the system as well as any applications running.
 Logs in this section of the Console are all formatted uniformly.
 They all include a timestamp, the name of the process or application, and the actual message of the log.
 When the message displayed includes a paperclip icon next to it, it means that it is a shortened version of a longer report, and clicking the icon will show the complete report.

 In addition to viewing all messages, users can also create custom queries with any criteria that they like.
 These custom queries will filter the messages and will also be shown in the All Messages section.
 In order to make a new query, choose "New System Log Query" from the File menu.